andry-tino/t-calcifer/README.md

 We can skip creating a folder for solution.
 So we now have a solution that we can use to build our app using HTML5, Javascript and CSS.

+### Installing Cordova's Geolocation plug-in
+The next step is installing the [Geolocation plugin](https://github.com/apache/cordova-plugin-geolocation).
+That is necessary because we want to use device's location API in order to get the position and show it on the map.

 ## Setting pages and layouts
 We now move forward to creating some layout structures.